 * "The Duchess and the Devil": Hornblower and co rescuing the Spanish sailors from a reef.
 In the middle of a storm--then ''returning to prison'' even after having been rescued, all because Hornblower gave his word to the prison warden.
 Luckily, Spaniards are so grateful and impressed that they are soon granted freedom.

-* In "Even Chance", Horatio, in charge of a captured French ship, rescues the ''Indefatigable'' with a ploy so sudden and brutal that Pellew actually ''feels sorry for the enemy.''
+* In "Even Chance", Horatio, in charge of a captured French ship, rescues the ''Indefatigable'' from three French corvettes by not running down the French colors.
+And then one of his shots hits a corvette's powder magazine.
+Pellew actually ''feels sorry for the enemy.''

 -->'''Pellew:''' My god!
 Poor devils.